 Some databases even offer translating options that allow users to switch between layouts without compromising data integrity.
 This makes it easy for users with different levels of expertise to work with the same database.

-Improvised efficiency:
+Improved efficiency:

 DBMS tools and functions convert raw data into useful statistics.
-Companies use these statistics to make quick, wise decisions in a real-time environment which improves the performance and efficiency of the database system overall.
+Companies use these statistics to make quick, wise decisions in a real-time environment, which improves the performance and efficiency of the database system overall.

-Limited redundancy
+Limited redundancy:

 Database management systems help to reduce or eliminate redundancy, which can lead to inconsistencies and errors.
 Database management systems store data in a centralised location, which helps to ensure that the data is accurate and up-to-date.
+Moreover, database management systems typically have built-in tools for backing up and restoring data.
+It helps to ensure that data is recovered in a system failure.

-Data recovery and backup plan
+Data recovery and backup plan:

-The data recovery and backup plan should be designed to meet the organisations specific needs.
+All database management systems have a data recovery and backup plan.
+This is a critical feature, as it helps to ensure that data is not lost in the event of a system failure.
+The data recovery and backup plan should be designed to meet the organisation's specific needs.
 It should be able to recover data from all types of failures, including hardware failures, software failures, and human errors.

 Data security:

 Data security is of utmost importance to companies in today's digital world, where hacking is common.
 Database management systems (DBMS) are accessible to all users, employees, and clients, so it is essential to implement policies and rules to restrict access.
+DBMSs are designed with robust security features that allow companies to protect confidential information.
+Enterprises deploy policies to restrict access for particular users, which minimizes security breaches and insider attacks.

 Reduces storage space: